gvnadir/SailPoint-IdentityIQ/README.md

 - Allow it
 - Correct it
 - Certify the identity.
-Administrators have this option, which allows them to take a look at all access held by the user and make decisions about that access holistically
+Administrators have this option, which allows them to take a look at all access held by the user and make decisions about that access

 A key purpose of the policy detection process is to ensure that someone is aware of undesired access and can take action to fix the problem.
 Once you've seen the violation, you can take steps to address it, which may involve actions outside of IdentityIQ.
 In IdentityIQ, you can allow the violation as an exception for a certain period of time.
 If the problem still exists after that time period ends, IdentityIQ will flag it again so it isn't forgotten.